ajstarks/conditions/README.markdown

 * _almanac_ reports average high and low temperatures, as well as record temperatures for the day.

-All three commands understand the following switches:
+All six commands understand the following switches:

 * -s location (which can be a "city, state-abbreviation/country", a (U.S. or Canadian) zip code, a 3- or 4-letter airport code, or "lat,long").
 Default location is KLNK (Lincoln, NE).
 See note in "Building Conditions" below.
 * -h help